 utlrp.sql script, which by default is located in

 You must configure many Oracle components and options before you can use them.
 Before using individual Oracle Database components or options, see the appropriate manual available on the Oracle Database 10g Release 2 (10.2) Online Documentation Library and the Oracle Technology Network Web site.

 Note:You need only perform postinstallation tasks for components that you intend to use.

 Oracle Administration Assistant for Windows requires the Microsoft Management Console and HTML Help 1.2 or later to run.
-Microsoft Management Console (MMC) 1.2 is included with Windows 2000; version 2.0 of MMC ships with Windows 2003 and Windows XP; version 3.0 of MMC is available with Windows Vista.
+Microsoft Management Console (MMC) version 2.0 ships with Windows 2003 and Windows XP; version 3.0 of MMC is available with Windows Vista and Windows Server 2008.
 Oracle recommends the latest MMC version available.

 See Also:Microsoft documentation at

 If you plan to use Oracle Java Virtual Machine (JVM) or Oracle interMedia, Oracle recommends that you install the natively compiled Java libraries (NCOMPs) used by those components from the Oracle Database Companion CD.
 These libraries are required to improve the performance of the components on your platform.

 See Also:"Installing Oracle Database Components from the Companion CD" for more information about installing components from the Companion CD

 localconfig reset [destination_Oracle_home]

 destination_Oracle_home is required if you run this command from the Oracle home where the CSS service is currently configured.